-Apple and Amazon put an end to 'App Store' lawsuitAlex Wagner - Deputy Managing Editor, News Desk
+Apple and Amazon put an end to 'App Store' lawsuitAlex Wagner - Editorial Director of News and Content

 Apple and Amazon have put an end to their legal battle that began over two years ago when Apple sued Amazon for alleged trademark infringement over the "Amazon Appstore" name.
 According to the court filing, Apple has asked for its complaint to be dismissed after issuing a promise to not sue Amazon, which then rendered Amazon's counterclaim against Apple unnecessary.
 As a result, U.S. District Judge Phyllis Hamilton of the Northern District of California has ordered that the entire case be dismissed.